 FROM Address

-- The receiving email server will reach out to the FROM Address Domain (CertainTest.com) and ask if the email actually came FROM them, using SPF/DKIM/DMARC security checks.
+- The receiving email server reaches out to the FROM Address Domain (CertainTest.com) and asks if the email actually came from that domain.

-- If these security checks fail, the email is weighed heavily toward being counted as spam.
-The weight given depends on what your Domain's (CertainTest.com) email security settings are for those checks (DMARC: none, quarantine, reject; DKIM: strict, relaxed).
+- If SPF/DKIM/DMARC security checks fail, the email is weighed heavily toward being counted as spam.

 Email Content